School of Creatology

 The Creatopia Village is an actual, co-creative village (albeit online),

-it’s where all of our learning happens, and it’s only for Creatives aged 18+.
+where all our learning happens, and it’s only for Creatives aged 18+.

 Why is our culture co-creative?